oracle/graal/docs/enterprise-overview/architecture-overview.md

 Please note, that while Oracle JDK 17 is available under the new [Oracle No-Fee Terms and Conditions (NFTC) license](https://www.oracle.com/downloads/licenses/no-fee-license.html) which allows commercial and production use for 2 years, GraalVM Enterprise Edition license remains unchanged.

-## Experimental and Early Adopter Features
+## Experimental Features

-Oracle GraalVM Enterprise Edition features are distributed as fully supported, early adopter, and experimental.
+Oracle GraalVM Enterprise Edition features are distributed as fully supported and experimental.

 Experimental features are being considered for future versions of GraalVM Enterprise.
 They are not meant to be used in production and are not supported by Oracle.